Implementation of Polynomial NP-Complete Algorithms Based on the NP Verifier Simulation Framework: Improvements by Restricting Candidate Set for Verification

+Consequently, $e'$ would already be an index-succedent of $\hat{e}$ and thus eligible for direct extension.
+This implies that $e'$ does not require inclusion in the candidate set for verification, contradicting the assumption that $e'$ requires verification.
+Therefore, $\hat{e}'$ must be one of the three specified types. \end{proof}

+In the case of a merging edge, it is insufficient to examine only its direct index-succedent edges due to the potential existence of combined merging edges or internal splitting.
+As stated in \cref{lem:restricted_isuccedent}, we must examine all succedent edges of the ceiling edges of the computation walk where the merging edge is extended, as well as the edges converging to those ceiling edges.
-\begin{lemma}[Restricted ISuccedent-Based Verification] Let $e$ be a newly added edge in $H$, and let $e'$ be an edge that becomes extendable only after the insertion of $e$.
-Suppose that $e'$ is a index-succedent of a ceiling edge $e_c$.
-Then $e$ must be a merging edge, and $e'$ must be one of the following: \begin{itemize} \item a proper index-succedent of a non-combined merging edge, \item a proper index-succedent of a combining edge, \item a proper index-succedent of a pseudo combining edge. \end{itemize} \end{lemma}

-\begin{proof} Let $G$ be the footmarks of computation walks before inserting $e$.
-Let $e = e_m$ be the newly added edge, and let $e' = e_n$ be a candidate edge such that
+\begin{sublemma}[Restricted ISuccedent-Based Candidate Edges for Verification] Let $e$ be a newly added edge in the footmarks graph $H$, and let $e'$ be an edge that becomes extendable only after the insertion of $e$.
+If $e' \notin \Next(e)$, then $e'$ must be a next edge of an edge that is \textbf{reverse ceiling adjacent} to some edge $e_c$ identified as a proper merging edge, a combining edge, or a pseudo-combining edge. \end{sublemma} \begin{proof} Let $G = H + e'$ be the footmarks graph containing $e'$.
+Since $G$ is a footmarks graph, let $W = e_0 e_1 \cdots e_m$ be a computation walk in $G$ where $e_m = e$ is the newly added edge.
+Let $S$ be the set of ceiling edges of $W$ and let $W_m$ be a maximal computation walk containing $W$ in $G$.